• Skip to primary navigation

 Making this recipe vegetarian.

-cooked pasta in pan with gorgonzola and olives sauce
+Cooked penne pasta in pan with gorgonzola and olives sauce.

 Step 7 Add the drained pasta to the Gorgonzola and olives sauce plus, some pasta cooking water if your sauce seems thick.